 By Scott Ross

-This genial comedy is a sure test of any potential friendship: If I show it to a new acquaintance and he or she doesn’t love it, there may be no point in going any further.
+This genial comedy is a sure test of any potential friendship: If I show it to a new acquaintance and he or she doesn’t love it, there’s probably no point in going any further.

-Peter Ustinov and Maggie Smith, two of the most effortlessly charming performers who ever appeared before a movie camera, play a pair of painfully lonely misfits who connect in this charming comedy co-written by Ustinov (with Ira Wallach).
+Peter Ustinov and Maggie Smith, two of the most effortlessly charming performers who ever appeared before a movie camera, play a pair of painfully lonely misfits who connect in this charming comedy co-written by Ustinov with Ira Wallach.
 He’s a bright, if unworldly, embezzler whose dream is to conduct a symphony orchestra.
 She’s his incompetent secretary, who happens to play the flute.
-Bob Newhart is the thorn in their side, and Karl Malden, both nervous and bellicose, is very funny as the ulcer-ridden executive.
+Bob Newhart is the thorn in their side, the deliciously-monickered Mr. Natpole, and Karl Malden, both nervous and bellicose, is very funny as the ulcer-ridden executive.
 Robert Morley also shows up early on, and Cesar Romero has a hilarious cameo in the Rio airport.